 I would describe what passed for my career as a series of pratfalls, blunders, and car crashes (figurative).
 After one such metaphorical car-crash, I retrained as a physics teacher.
 Although being a university student again at the age of thirty was quite a culture-shock, I have quite fond memories of my course at Sheffield.

 My career as a teacher started with naive idealism and optimism, which was soon snuffed out.
 Since then it has blundered from pratfall to blunder to (figurative) car crash.
-I progressed from being a pretentious little prick to a pompous prick.
+I progressed from being pretentious to being pompous.
 Then to a cynical old curmudgeon.
 More latterly I have transitioned to the status of an irrelevant old fart.
-The cynicism that has characterised my career has been towards the education system in England, its management, and political masters.
+The cynicism that has characterised my career has been towards the education system in England, its management, and political masters, driven by numbers, results, spreadsheets, targets, and league tables.
 It has NEVER arisen from Physics.

 I have never regretted my journey into Physics.
-It is a truly worthwhile endeavour.
+It is a truly worthwhile endeavour, full of wonder.
 I have taught students who have done far better than I ever have and have achieved more than I ever will.
 Many of you reading these notes will no doubt follow in their footsteps.
 That I have helped many hundreds in person or many thousands though this website on their first steps in their physics journey makes it all worthwhile.

 I wish you all well.
 I love my subject.
-I genuinely hope you will enjoy the story I have to tell.
+I genuinely hope you will enjoy with wonder the story I have to tell.